TN explosion: Five arrested, UAPA invoked | Law-Order

 Hours after the Tamil Nadu BJP questioned why the police had not specified the reasons for the arrest of the five and the sections under which they have been detained, Balakrishnan said that besides the UAPA, other IPC sections like conspiracy have also been included in the case.

-Further, 75 kg of potassium nitrate, charcoal and aluminum powder have been recovered from Mubeen's house, Balakrishnan added.
+Further, 75 kg of potassium nitrate, charcoal and aluminium powder have been recovered from Mubeen's house, Balakrishnan added.
 These chemicals are used in making country bombs, police had said earlier.

 ''UAPA has been invoked since there has been an explosion,'' Balakrishnan told reporters here.